-Digital couponing removes paper from the equation completely, because when you add an offer to your smartphone by tapping it, next you’ll show the offer to your cashier if you go in store, in order to redeem it.
-The cashier will scan it and then you’re done.
+Digital couponing removes paper from the equation completely.
+When you add an offer to your smartphone by “clipping” it, you’ll either show the cashier the offer or use your loyalty card to get your savings.

 When you’re shopping online, you can add digital coupons to your cart and they’ll be applied to your order automatically when it’s delivered or when you pick it up curbside.

 Download the KCL app and you’ll get access to our database of digital coupons galore.
 And then check out these tips for using digital coupons.